Kyoto's Sagano Bamboo Forest is one of the world's most beautiful groves

 Long gone are the days when you'd get this place to yourself when visiting Japan.

-If you've ever clicked on a rundown of "places to see before you die" or a compilation of the most beautiful forests in the world, chances are you've seen a photo of Sagano.
+If you've ever clicked on a rundown of "places to see before you die" or a list of the most beautiful forests in the world, chances are you've seen a photo of Sagano.

-Located in the gorgeous Arashiyama district of western Kyoto, the Sagano Bamboo Forest's popularity has expanded in recent years, coinciding with the growing number of Buzzfeed-esque articles that include it on superlative-heavy travel lists.
+Located in the gorgeous Arashiyama district of western Kyoto, the Sagano Bamboo Forest's popularity has expanded in recent years, coinciding with the rise in overall tourism arrivals in Japan.

 Though it's the beauty of the bamboo that brings in the masses, those distinct rustling sounds have become an attraction in their own right.

-Note: This story was originally published in August 2014 and updated in November, 2019.